ddddominique/ddddominique/README.md

 # 👋 Hi, I'm Dominique

-I'm a Computer Science student at the University of Waterloo who loves building useful tools and solving real-world problems through full-stack web development.
+I'm a Computer Science student at the University of Waterloo who loves building useful tools to solve some issues.

 ## 🚀 Projects